JerricaRaemer/databyjerrica.com/_posts/2025-08-13-story_telling_2.md

 * Visual: Use a line chart to show declining trends over 3 years

-* Narrative: “Participation in commuter benefits dropped 22% after the pandemic—but remote workers are still eligible.
+* Narrative: “Participation in commuter benefits dropped 22% after the pandemic, but remote workers are still eligible.
 We may need to clarify this in onboarding materials.”

 The result?
 A targeted solution, not just a vague observation.

 ## Common Pitfalls to Avoid

-* Data overload – You don’t need every chart.
+* Data overload – You don’t need every single chart.
 Focus on what matters.

 * Assuming knowledge – Always explain acronyms and context.